Decomposing groups by codimension-1 subgroups: Introduction

 Let $H$ be a subgroup of $G$.
 Recall that the height of $H$ in $G$, denoted $height_G(H)$, is the least integer $n$ such that for any $n+1$ distinct cosets $g_iH$, the intersection $\cap_{i=1}^{n+1}g_iH{g_i}^{-1}$ is finite.
 If such $n$ exists, then $H$ is said to have finite height equal to $n$ in $G$.
 When $G$ is hyperbolic and $H$ is quasiconvex in $G$, then $H$ has finite height in $G$, it has finite index in the stabiliser $H'$ of its limit set and $Comm_G(H')=H'$.
 Using these properties, Sageev in \cite{S2} showed that Conjecture \ref{conj:KR} holds when $G$ is hyperbolic and $H$ is a quasiconvex subgroup in $G$.
 We obtain the following generalisation of this result. \begin{cor} Let $G$ be a finitely generated group. \begin{enumerate}[label=($\roman*$)] \item If $H$ is a subgroup of finite height in $G$, then Conjecture \ref{conj:KR} holds. \item If $H$ is a relatively quasiconvex subgroup of a relatively hyperbolic group $G$ with splitting-compatible parabolic subgroups, then Conjecture \ref{conj:KR} holds. \item If $H$ is a relatively quasiconvex subgroup of a relatively hyperbolic group $G$ with virtually polycyclic peripheral subgroups, then Conjecture \ref{conj:KR} holds. \end{enumerate} \end{cor}

 Stable subgroups \cite{DuTa} or more generally strongly quasiconvex subgroups \cite{Tran} are natural generalisations of quasiconvex subgroups of hyperbolic groups.
 They satisfy similar properties such as finite height, width and bounded packing \cite{AMST}, \cite{Tran}.
 Stable subgroups are precisely those strongly quasiconvex subgroups that are hyperbolic \cite[Theorem 4.8]{Tran}.
-Examples of stable subgroups are: \begin{itemize} \item[-] convex cocompact subgroups of the mapping class group of a connected, orientable surface ${\rm Mod}(S)$, \item[-] convex cocompact subgroups of the outer automorphism group ${\rm Out}(F_n)$ of the free group on $n\geq 3$ generators, \item[-] finitely generates subgroups of a right-angled Artin group quasi-isometrically embedded in the extension graph. \end{itemize} Examples of strongly quasiconvex subgroups also include: \begin{itemize} \item[-] peripheral subgroups of a relatively hyperbolic groups, \item[-] hyperbolically embedded subgroups of finitely generated groups. \end{itemize} So by Corollary \ref{cor:all} (i), all of the above subgroups are splitting-compatible.
+Examples of stable subgroups are: \begin{itemize} \item[-] convex cocompact subgroups of the mapping class group of a connected, orientable surface ${\rm Mod}(S)$, \item[-] convex cocompact subgroups of the outer automorphism group ${\rm Out}(F_n)$ of the free group on $n\geq 3$ generators, \item[-] finitely generated subgroups of a right-angled Artin group quasi-isometrically embedded in the extension graph. \end{itemize} Examples of strongly quasiconvex subgroups also include: \begin{itemize} \item[-] peripheral subgroups of a relatively hyperbolic groups, \item[-] hyperbolically embedded subgroups of finitely generated groups. \end{itemize} So by Corollary \ref{cor:all} (i), all of the above subgroups are splitting-compatible in their respective ambient groups, i.e.~they satisfy Conjecture \ref{conj:KR}.

 \begin{cor} Let $G$ be a finitely generated group.
 Suppose $H$ is a finite-height codimension-1 subgroup.
 If every action of $H$ on a CAT(0) cube complex has a global fixed point, in particular, if $H$ satisfies Kazhdan's property (T), then $G$ splits over a subgroup commensurable with a subgroup of $H$. \end{cor}